iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ## Is everything solved then?
 Can we forget the non convex problem?

-Our non-convex problem is equivalent to a well specified and convex optimisation problem with constraints.
+Our non-convex problem is equivalent to a well specified and convex optimisation problem with constraints. todo However

 ### A word on performance